Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Simulations

-and the communities are of equal size, with the first community consisting of the initial 40 nodes, and so on.
-The probability parameters $q_0$ and $q'_0$ in RR are both generally fixed to be 0.95.
+For the target network, we set $ B_0= , $ and the communities are of equal size, with the first community consisting of the initial 40 nodes, and so on.
+The probability parameters $q_0$ and $q'_0$ in RR are both fixed to be 0.95.